maxludden/supergene-v2/books/book03/md/chapter-0991.md

 The dragon-blood ring was near the altar, and as if she was pretending to examine the altar itself, she inched her way closer to the ring.

 “Mwahaha, it’s mine!
-If the legends are true, perhaps I can use the emperor’s help to get rid of this *sshole for good,” Moment Queen thought.
+If the legends are true, perhaps I can use the emperor’s help to get rid of this asshole for good,” Moment Queen thought.

 As Han Sen plundered the body, she did her best to control her heartbeat and act as normal as possible.